betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowshipsApply.md

 - What would you do as a BSSw Fellow?
 (1000 - 1500 characters).
 - What impact do you foresee from your efforts?
 (1000 - 1500 characters).
 - Which BSSw focus areas and subtopics apply to your proposed work?
 Specify all that apply.
 See https://bssw.io for a list of focus areas and subtopics (e.g., Focus Area: Planning; Subtopic: Requirements).

+**Questions must be answered directly in the fields of the Application Form.
+Answers provided elsewhere (e.g. github repo) and linked in the Application Form will not be reviewed.**

 ### Applications for the BSSw Fellowship Program